-Earlier this year, a timeline was set to have products through certification by the end of the year.
+In the second half of 2020, a timeline was set to have products through certification and a full launch of the standard sometime during 2021.
 These devices would carry the Matter brand, making them easily recognizable for retailers and consumers.

-However, the timeline was recently updated, signaling a delay in the process that wouldn't see the SDK finished nor the first device certifications occur until the first half of 2022.
-This means we may not see Matter-certified products reach the market until the second half of 2022.
+However, the timeline was updated in August 2021, signaling a delay in the process that wouldn't see the SDK finished nor the first device certifications occur until the first half of 2022.
+This meant we wouldn't see Matter-certified products reach the market until at least the second half of 2022.

 Tobin Richardson, president and CEO of the CSA, said that the delay was a necessary move, "ensuring that the SDK, and related tools, are ready to meet the expectations of the market when launched and enable a large ecosystem of interoperable Matter products."
 At CES 2022, Matter was slated for a mid-year release, with the goal to have products out by "the next holiday shopping season."

 However, the CSA announced yet another delay in March 2022, citing an "unprecedented level of scale, scope, and commitment" from the companies involved and that it needs more time "to stabilize, tweak, tune, and improve quality in the code."
 The CSA expects to seed Matter 0.9 to its members by the summer, with a target for Matter 1.0 to launch in fall 2022.

 Derrek is a long-time Nokia and LG fanboy who loves astronomy, videography, and sci-fi movies.
 When he's not working, he's most likely working out or smoldering at the camera.